 Interim ethics and Soul Reaver 2

-The most captivating piece of dialogue I think of is a discussion between Kain and Raziel in Soul Reaver 2:
+The most captivating piece of dialogue I came across in a game is between Kain and Raziel in Soul Reaver 2:

 Kain : There’s a third option, a monumental secret hidden in your very presence here.
 But it’s a secret you have to discover for yourself.
 Unearth your destiny, Raziel.
 It’s all laid out for you here.